 UC Davis 1

-Orientation for New Students 3
+Orientation for New Students

-WelcomeError!
-Bookmark not defi ned.
+General Introduction 3

 Communications 3

 Major Professor 3

 Paper Work 4

 Graduate Advisors 4

 Financial Support 5

 Office Space 7

-Computing Laboratories 7

 Entering the Program from outside Geography 7

-Graduate Student Association and Geographical Student Association
+Graduate Student Association and Geographical Student Association 7

-GGG Executive Committee
+GGG Executive Committee 7

-Business Meetings of the GGG
+Business Meetings of the GGG 8

 GGG Seminar 8

 Courses 8

 HELP!
 8

-Geography Graduate Group E-Mail List 9
+Geography Graduate Group E-Mail List for Graduate Students 8

-For Graduate Students

 What is Geography as Practiced at UC Davis?
 9

 Designated Emphases for the Ph.D.
+10

 Geography Degree Requirements 10

-Deficiencies and Preparatory Courses, (For students without an undergrad uate
+Deficiencies and Preparatory Courses, (For students without an undergrade) aduate

 degree in geography) 10

-Requirements for a M.A. in Geography 12
+Requirements for a M.A. in Geography

-Requirements for a Ph.D. in Geography 13
+Requirements for a Ph.D. in Geography

-Committees 14
+Committees

 Ph.D.
-Guidance Committee 14
+Guidance Committee

-MA Comprehensive Examination Committee 15
+MA Comprehensive Examination Committee

 Ph.D.
-Qualifying Examination Committee 15
+Qualifying Examination Committee

-Thesis or Dissertation Committee 15
+Thesis or Dissertation Committee

 Ph.D.
-Qualifying Exam Format 15
+Qualifying Exam Format

+Timeline for Qualifying Exam and Preparation

-Appendices and Forms 18
+Appendices and Forms

-Preparation for Geography Graduate Studies for Students without a
+Preparation for Geography Graduate Studies for Students without a preparation for Geography Graduate Studies for Students without a preparation for Geography Graduate Studies for Students without a preparation for Geography Graduate Studies for Students without a preparation for Geography Graduate Studies for Students without a preparation for Geography Graduate Studies for Students without a preparation for Geography Graduate Studies for Students without a preparation for Geography Graduate Studies for Students without a preparation for Geography Graduate Studies for Students without a preparation for Geography Graduate Studies for Students without a preparation for Geography Graduate Studies for Students without a preparation for Geography Graduate Studies for Students without a preparation for Geography Graduate Studies for Geography Graduate Gra

-Geography Undergraduate Degree 19
+Geography Undergraduate Degree

-GEOGRAPHY GRADUATE GROUP 20

-Program of Study for Master's Degree (MA) 20
+Program of Study for Master's Degree (MA)

-GEOGRAPHY GRADUATE GROUP 21

 Program of Study for Doctoral Degree (Ph.D.)
-21

-Geographic Depth Courses in Environmental Sciences (Physical Geograp ohy)
+Geographic Depth Courses in Environmental Sciences (Physical Geographic

-22

 Geographic Depth Courses in Methods, Models, and GIScience

-Geographic Depth Courses in Nature & Society 24
+Geographic Depth Courses in Nature & Society

-Geographic Depth Courses - People, Place, and Region (Human Geograp
+Geographic Depth Courses - People, Place, and Region (Human Geogr

-25
+26